SenseiMarv/the-frontview/README.md

 ## Blog posts

-New blog posts can be created by adding a new directory in `./src/pages/posts` and then adding a `index.mdx` inside.
-The directory name will be the URL path to the new blog post.
+New blog posts can be created by adding a new file in `./src/pages/posts`.
+The file name will be the URL path to the new blog post.

 A blog post requires the following frontmatter: